api-sde/GoPulse/README.md

 # GoPulse

- Go chat with a pulse
+# Go chat with a pulse

+go run main.go

+# or build the package with:

+go build -o pulse
+./pulse